Building Permits New Construction Residential/Commercial Approval Criteria

 APPROVAL CRITERIA.
 Section 31-302 of the Unified Development Ordinance.
 The following criteria shall be used to evaluate the zoning permit and building permit application:

-B. The zoning permit shall be valid for the use for which the zoning permit was granted, as long as the use is in compliance with applicable codes, providing that construction commences within 2 years of issuance of the zoning permit.
-A new zoning permit and any applicable fee shall be required for any approved project that did not commence construction within that 2 year period.
+The zoning permit shall be valid for the use for which the zoning permit was granted, as long as the use is in compliance with applicable codes, providing that construction commences within two (2) years of issuance of the zoning permit.
+A new zoning permit and any applicable fee shall be required for any approved project that did not commence construction within that two (2) year period.